Leica Q Typ 116 vs X Typ 113

-The Leica Q (Typ 116) and the Leica X (Typ 113) are two digital cameras that were announced, respectively, in June 2015 and September 2014.
-Both the Q Typ 116 and the X Typ 113 are fixed lens compact cameras that are based on a full frame (Q Typ 116) and an APS-C sensor.
-The Q Typ 116 has a resolution of 24 megapixel, whereas the X Typ 113 provides 16.1 MP.
+The Leica Q (Typ 116) and the Leica X (Typ 113) are two digital cameras that were revealed to the public, respectively, in June 2015 and September 2014.
+Both the Q Typ 116 and the X Typ 113 are fixed lens compact cameras that are based on a full frame (Q Typ 116) and an APS-C (X Typ 113) sensor.
+The Q Typ 116 has a resolution of 24 megapixels, whereas the X Typ 113 provides 16.1 MP.

-The side-by-side display below illustrates the physical size and weight of the Leica Q Typ 116 and the Leica X Typ 113.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the Q Typ 116 – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Leica Q Typ 116 and the Leica X Typ 113 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X Typ 113 is notably smaller (7 percent) than the Leica Q Typ 116.
 Moreover, the X Typ 113 is markedly lighter (24 percent) than the Q Typ 116.
 In this context, it is worth noting that neither the Q Typ 116 nor the X Typ 113 are weather-sealed.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The X Typ 113 was launched at a markedly lower price (by 46 percent) than the Q Typ 116, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Leica Q Typ 116 features a full frame sensor and the Leica X Typ 113 an APS-C sensor.
 The sensor area in the X Typ 113 is 57 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.